 Pre-booked guided tours and some general access

 Keen to visit Brisbane’s oldest structure, the Windmill Tower, and the majestic underground Service Reservoirs?
-Come along and view these impressive buildings throughout the day – no tour booking needed to enter the Windmill Tower and Service Reservoirs.
+Come along and view these impressive buildings which will be open for the day – no tour booking needed!

-Take a journey along Wickham Terrace to discover the stories of Brisbane’s past from the harsh Moreton Bay Penal Settlement, through to a thriving colonial town, and into the modern era.
+Take a journey along Wickham Terrace to discover the stories of Brisbane’s past from the harsh Moreton Bay Penal Settlement to a thriving colonial town, and into the modern era of accommodating the city's tourists.

-Delve into the history of Spring Hill, one of the early streets of Brisbane and its most iconic and historical buildings.
+Starting outside St Andrew's Lutheran Church, the walking tour traces the history of Wickham Terrace, Spring Hill, one of the early streets of Brisbane and its most iconic and historical buildings.
 Experience the grandeur of the City Baptist Tabernacle and beautiful All Saints’ Anglican Church, and hear the tales of several of Brisbane’s most innovative buildings.
 We’ll pass by Brisbane’s first multi-storey apartment block built in the 1920s for a group of medical practitioners, and see the spot of an infamous 1970s protest.

-Take a rare opportunity to step inside Brisbane’s oldest structure, the Windmill Tower and learn of the difficult life of a convict in Brisbane, and get a glimpse of the majestic arches that support the underground Service Reservoirs that were built to store Brisbane’s early water supply with fresh water sourced from Enoggera Dam.
+The tour ends with a rare opportunity to step inside Brisbane's oldest structure, the Windmill Tower and learn of the difficult life of a convict in Brisbane, and to get a glimpse of the majestic arches that support the historic underground Service Reservoirs that were built to store Brisbane's early water supply with fresh water sourced from Enoggera Dam.

 Please note – the tours begin outside St Andrew’s Lutheran Church, 25 Wickham Terrace, Spring Hill, and finish at the Windmill Tower, 226 Wickham Terrace, Spring Hill.